CyberFlameGO/svnpython/Doc/library/gl.rst

 .. module:: DEVICE
    :platform: IRIX
    :synopsis: Constants used with the gl module.
-   :deprecated:

-.. deprecated:: 2.6
-    The :mod:`DEVICE` module has been deprecated for removal in Python 3.0.

 This modules defines the constants used by the Silicon Graphics *Graphics